-One of the most important and confusing processes for international students seeking to study in Japan is how to obtain a visa.
+One of the most important and confusing processes for international students seeking to study in Japan is obtaining a visa.
 After obtaining your visa, it can be easy to believe that the immigration process is over.
 However, this is untrue.
 There are many reasons why it is good to be continually conscious of your current legal status while abroad in order to best prepare for your future.

 For example, once you begin living as a student in Japan, your plans may change.
 Instead of returning to your home country, you may want to live in Japan.
 Perhaps you always had plans to live in Japan, but studying abroad was your first experience of life in another country.
 The following are a few questions you may encounter while abroad:

 - What if I want to get a job after my time abroad?
 How can I get a visa?

 - If I’m a student of a Japanese university whose visa is expiring before my education is complete, what do I do?